awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ae.md

   Error retries and exponential backoffs can help limit the rate of calls\.
 Each AWS SDK implements automatic retry logic and exponential backoff algorithms\.
 For automated Git push and Git pull, you might need to implement your own retry logic\.
 For more information, see [Error Retries and Exponential Backoff in AWS](https://docs.aws.amazon.com/general/latest/gr/api-retries.html)\.
 + **Request a CodeCommit service quota increase in the AWS Support Center**

   To receive a service limit increase, you must confirm that you have already followed the suggestions offered here, including implementation of error retries or exponential backoff methods\.
-In your request, you must also provide the AWS Region, AWS account, and timeframe affected by the throttling issues\.
+In your request, you must also provide the AWS Region, Amazon Web Services account, and timeframe affected by the throttling issues\.